aquasecurity/deployments/enforcers/vm_enforcer/shell/README.md

 <img src="https://avatars3.githubusercontent.com/u/12783832?s=200&v=4" height="100" width="100" />

-# VM Enforcer Deployment Using Shell Scripts
+# Aqua VM Enforcer

-## VM Enforcer Golden Image
+## Shell Scripts Deployment

-You can prepare a golden image for automated and easy deployment of VMs (hosts) with VM Enforcers.
-This procedure can be used for Linux and Windows VMs running any of the operating systems supported for VM Enforcer deployment.
-Refer to the [product documentation](https://docs.aquasec.com/v6.2/docs/vm-enforcer-golden-image) for a complete description and instructions.
+Using the scritps in this folder, you can prepare a **golden image** for automated and easy deployment of VMs (hosts) with VM Enforcers.

+### Supported Platforms
+* Linux VM
+* Windows VM

+### References

+* A list of operating systems supported for VM Enforcer deployment, complete description and instructions: [Product Documentation](https://docs.aquasec.com/v6.2/docs/vm-enforcer-golden-image)